coil-kt/coil/docs/getting_started.md

 Coil.setImageLoader(imageLoader)
 ```

-The default `ImageLoader` can be retrieved using an extension function on `Context`:
+The singleton `ImageLoader` can be retrieved using the `Context.imageLoader` extension function:

 ```kotlin
 val imageLoader = context.imageLoader
 ```

-Setting a default `ImageLoader` is optional.
+Setting the singleton `ImageLoader` is optional.
 If you don't set one, Coil will lazily create an `ImageLoader` with the default values.

 If you're using the `io.coil-kt:coil-base` artifact, you should create your own `ImageLoader` instance(s) and inject them throughout your app with dependency injection.
 [Read more about dependency injection here](../image_loaders/#singleton-vs-dependency-injection).